2008 Atlanta Dream season

-The 2008 WNBA season was the first for the Atlanta Dream.
+The 2008 Atlanta Dream season was the debut season for the Atlanta Dream of the Women's National Basketball Association, and their first season under head coach, Marynell Meadors.
 The team name was unveiled on January 23, 2008, with the expansion draft held on February 6.
 The Atlanta Dream had seventeen straight losses.
 It was the longest losing streak to start a season in WNBA history.

 Transactions

-Expansion Draft
+Expansion draft

-The list of players selected in the Expansion Draft includes:
+The list of players selected in the expansion draft were as follows:

 Additionally, Atlanta immediately orchestrated three trades involving players in the expansion draft.